 Forest resources were not analyzed in the GPA EIR and were not commonly analyzed in CEQA documents at the time the GPA EIR was prepared and adopted.
 However, information about forestry resources could have been known with the exercise of reasonable diligence at the time the GPA EIR was adopted.
 However, similar to agricultural lands, forest resources are not present in the Northern Waterfront GPA area.
 The proposed project would not result in any significant effects related to forestry resources.
 The site is developed with industrial uses.
-Therefore, the new information related to forest resources would not result in a new potentially significant environmental effect that was not identified in the GPA EIR.
+Therefore, the new land to non-forest use?

+information related to forest resources would not result in a new potentially significant environmental effect that was not identified in the GPA EIR.

-- a,b,e) Topic not Previously Analyzed; No Significant Project Impact.
+- a, b, e) Topic not Previously Analyzed; No Impact or Less than Significant Impact.
 The project site is not designated by either the General Plan or the Zoning Ordinance as agricultural land (City of Alameda, 2013).
 It is not designated as important farmland by the state (CDC, 2011).
-Thus, no significant agricultural resources or operations would be affected as a result of the proposed project. - c,d) Topic not Previously Analyzed; No Significant Project Impact.
+Thus, no significant agricultural resources or operations would be affected as a result of the proposed project. - c, d) Topic not Previously Analyzed; No Impact or Less than Significant Impact.
 The project site is not zoned or designated for forestry or timberland uses (City of Alameda, 2013).
 The site currently contains the Del Monte Warehouse building which would be rehabilitated for adaptive reuse as part of the project.
 The majority of the site is paved, with some ornamental trees bordering the parking area.
 As such, the proposed project would have no impact on forest land or farmland resources.